 What are perennials?

 Perennials are plants that grow back every year.
-They die back in the fall or winter, but their roots survive and grow back the following season.
+They die in the fall or winter, but their roots survive and grow back the following season.

-Below are some example of a perennial plants:
+Below are some examples of perennial plants:

 What are annuals?

 Annuals are plants that complete their life cycle in one growing season.
 For example, the seeds of the plant are planted in the spring, the plant grows, the flowers release seeds, and die after the frosts in the fall.

 Marigold is an example of an annual plant:

 Do you know what these foods in the planters look like in plant form?
 Taste them to find out!